AsthaDhiman/Student-Teacher-Booking-Management-System/readme.md

 |--firebase
     |--firebase-config.js

+---

 🔧 Setup Instructions
 1. Clone or download this repository.
-2. Replace the Firebase config in firebase-config.js with your own.
+2. Replace the Firebase config in `firebase-config.js` with your own Firebase project credentials.
-3. Make sure Firebase and Authentication are enabled in Firebase.
+3. Make sure Firebase Authentication and Firebase Database are enabled in Firebase project.
-4. Open index.html or login.html in your browser.
+4. Open `index.html` or `login.html` in your browser(via Live Server or Localhost).

+---

 📷 Screenshots